dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Buffer - contiguous block of memory of some type, yet compare to array it has following methods: `capacity,limit,position,mark`.
 ByteBuffer provides view into some (undefined) underlying storage of bytes There are 2 abstract classes: `ByteBuffer extends Buffer` and `MappedByteBuffer extends ByteBuffer` (same as `mmap`), and 2 concrete implementation:
-* `DirectByteBuffer extends MappedByteBuffer` (same as `malloc`, created `ByteBuffer.allocateDirect`) - off-heap memory, backed by array of bytes (not subject to the GC). constructor of `java.nio.DirectByteBuffer` register `Runnable` of type `java.nio.DirectByteBuffer.Deallocator` which clean off-heap memory when GC clean DirectByteBuffer object itself under-the-hood it uses `Unsafe` with directly memory manipulation of off-heap memory, so it kind of zero-GC, except the Buffer object itself, which is storedin heap.
+* `DirectByteBuffer extends MappedByteBuffer` (same as `malloc`, created `ByteBuffer.allocateDirect`) - off-heap memory, backed by array of bytes and uses `Unsafe` under-the-hood for memory allocation, so it not subject to the GC. constructor of `java.nio.DirectByteBuffer` register `Runnable` of type `java.nio.DirectByteBuffer.Deallocator` which clean off-heap memory when GC clean DirectByteBuffer object itself under-the-hood it uses `Unsafe` with directly memory manipulation of off-heap memory, so it kind of zero-GC, except the Buffer object itself, which is stored in heap.
-* `HeapByteBuffer extends ByteBuffer` (created `ByteBuffer.allocate`) - in-heap memory, backed by `byte[]` which in the end resides in heap memory, since the name contains heap word.
+* `HeapByteBuffer extends ByteBuffer` (created `ByteBuffer.allocate`) - in-heap memory, backed by array of bytes `byte[]` which in the end resides in heap memory, since the name contains heap word.
 Notice that both classes declared as package-private so you can't call them outside `java.nio` package.
 So you always work with `ByteBuffer` class
 Conclusion, if you are fine with on-heap memory, you can just use simple array of bytes, no need to use any buffer, but if you want off-heap memory, use DirectByteBuffer this leads me to conclusion, that it should be faster and more useful then HeapByteBuffer.
 Yet both implement same base class, so they can be used interchangeably.